EVAplusAPI/usermanual/README.md

  In the following examples `_EVA+ URL_` has to be replaced with the customer specific URL e.g.: railwaycompany.evaplus.com
 ##	Security
 ###	User and Roles
-In the “user settings” a role with the name “API” has to be created.
+In “user settings” of the EVA+ webinterface, the permission to access the API of a specific module can be assigned to a role.

-Every users credential with this role can then be used for the process below.
+- EVA+ API
+- EVA+ Fleet API
+- EVA+ Fleet Location API
+- EVA+ Teloc Manager API

+The API permission has to be set explicitly.
+It is not automatically given if the permission "ALL Modules All Actions" is set.

 A user can only perform one request at the time.
 ### Login